 Given the almost unfathomable complexity of the biological systems that are said to have evolved from single-celled organisms (see, for example, this Harvard video on the mind-boggling biological processes occurring in us at the cellular level), it certainly wasn’t necessary to categorically rule out the possibility that a non-random influence played a role in genetic mutation.
 Grace would be an influence of precisely this kind.

-Consider this: if random mutations drive evolution, then it is totally bizarre that we should be able to recognize a musical octave (a pair of notes in which one note’s frequency is twice that of the other’s) as anything distinguishable at all.
-Why should we be able to hear any relationship at all between two notes whose frequencies are simply related in a ratio of 2 to 1?
-Should humans have the ability to hear a doubled frequency simply because of random genetic mutations?
-It is similarly odd that we are able to hear a song played twice in different keys as the same song, but I will refrain from enlarging on the mathematics of changing musical keys here (even isolated tribal peoples who may not recognize octaves will recognize a song played in different keys).
+Consider this: if random mutations drive evolution, then it is totally bizarre that we should be able to recognize the same song in different musical keys.
+Why should we be able to hear any relationship at all between two sets of notes whose frequencies are simply related in the same ratios?
+Should humans have the ability to hear a similar frequency ratio simply because of random genetic mutations?
+From the standpoint of modern genetic theory, it is totally bizarre that we are able to hear a song played twice in different keys as the same song (I will refrain from enlarging on the mathematics of changing musical keys here, but even isolated tribal peoples who may not recognize octaves will recognize a song played in different keys).

-How would such abilities accidentally evolve in our brains?
-It certainly was not necessary by the laws of physics that doubling the frequency of a pressure wave should even be recognizable, much less sound “harmonious,” to a developing biological organism like us.
-Nothing about daily survival requires that humans should especially distinguish a 2:1 ratio in sound frequencies or pick out the mathematical relationships involved in translating between keys.
-This is a glaring, but totally overlooked, indicator that something more than genetic mutations and natural selection is at play in life’s evolution—something goal-oriented, whose aim was to enable us to hear 2:1 frequency relationships and other natural harmonics.
+How would such an ability accidentally evolve in our brains?
+It certainly was not necessary by the laws of physics that modifying the frequency pattern of a pressure wave should even be recognizable as the same pattern, much less sound “harmonious,” to a developing biological organism like us.
+Nothing about daily survival requires that humans should especially distinguish a change in key of sound frequencies or pick out the mathematical relationships involved in translating between keys.
+This is a glaring, but totally overlooked, indicator that something more than genetic mutations and natural selection is at play in life’s evolution—something goal-oriented, whose aim was to enable us to hear sound frequency relationships and certain natural harmonics.